tori0359/docker-pmis-app/README.md

     $ ./docker-auto.sh --prod --certgen logs

-The best way to use this certgen image is to use the script `update-certs.sh` and schedule the run every week using `crontab`.
+The best way to use this certgen service is to set a schedule task that run every week using `crontab`:
-Set the required variables inside the script (remove the comment to those variables and change their values) and add a line to crontab like this (changing the path to the right location of the script):

-    00 02 * * 1 /bin/sh ~/update-certs.sh
+    00 02 * * 1 <PATH TO THE PROJECT FOLDER>/docker-auto.sh --certgen up

 ## Settings Up the Environment